nasa/opera-sds-pcm/tools/CCSLC_DELETION_UTILITY_README.md

 - Immediate verification of object existence
 - Fastest method for specific granule deletions

+### S3 Object Structure Handling
+The utility correctly handles the CCSLC S3 storage structure:
+- **CCSLC objects are stored as directories** (ending with `/`)
+- **Actual data files are `.h5` files within these directories**
+- The utility automatically skips directory entries and non-.h5 files
+- Only processes actual CCSLC data files for deletion

 ## Performance Considerations

 - **Batch Operations**: The utility processes objects in batches for efficiency